How to make the perfect cup of tea

 For good leaf tea the water should be below boiling.
 This is because the amino acids (which produce the tea's flavour) dissolve at lower temperatures than tannin.
 Tea made with water at 100°c will be more astringent and less sweet.

-If you are a real stickler and want to get it exactly right white teas are best at about 70°c.
+If you are a real stickler and want to get it exactly right white and green teas are best at about 70°c.

-For green and black teas use water around 85°c.
+For black and oolong teas use water around 85°c.

-In the 8th Century the celebrated poet Lu Yu wrote that in order to enjoy a really delicious cup of tea a porcelain cup should be used, preferably beside a lily pond in the company of desirable women.
+In the 8th Century the celebrated poet Lu Yu wrote that in order to enjoy a really delicious cup of tea a porcelain cup should be used, preferably beside a lily pond in the company of desirable women or gentlemen.

 Tastes may differ but Lu Yu's suggestion that tea is drunk from a porcelain cup is highly recommended.
 Just as a fine wine may not live up to its full potential when drunk from a mug, the same can be said of fine teas.

 It is not recommended that you use a teaball strainer for any of our teas since the leaves and tips need room to expand.
-It is much more effective to use a tea pot and a strainer - or our hand-filled bags
+It is much more effective to use a tea pot and a strainer.

-There are three methods to ensure perfect brewing:
+There are two easy methods to ensure perfect brewing: